sjagata/knowledgeCorner/mysql/theoryQ.md

 * Query that has WHERE condition
 * Query that has HAVING condition.

+* The WHERE clause is used to filter records from a result.
+The filtering occurs before any groupings are made.
+* The HAVING clause is used to filter values from a group (i.e., to check conditions after aggregation into groups has been performed).

 ### 40. What is recursive stored procedure?
 A stored procedure which calls by itself until it reaches some boundary condition.
 This recursive function or procedure helps programmers to use the same set of code any number of times.